-More complex analyses such as population trends can be carried out periodically.
-Consultation with a statistician is recommended in most cases to properly account for variation in observers and other sources of heterogeneity in detection probability.
+Population Trend and Habitat Analysis - More complex analyses such as population trends can be carried out periodically.
+Consultation with a statistician is recommended in most cases to properly account for variation in observer and other sources of heterogeneity in detection probability.

 A variety of simple regression techniques may be used to model population trend using indices of population size versus time (Thomas 1996).
-These methods allow the incorporation of covariates and the assumed distribution of residuals, but will not account for variation in detection probability.
-When trends are estimated as ratios of raw counts or as regressions of count indices over time, undetected trends in detection probability can either mask changes in abundance or cause erroneous inference about the magnitude and direction of trends in abundance.
-Methods such as distance sampling may account for detection probability, but sufficient data for each species and observer may not be available at the scale of a single land unit.
-A number of assumptions are inherent in distance sampling techniques that may be difficult to meet (Johnson 2008).
+These methods allow the incorporation of covariates and assumed distribution of residuals but will not account for variation in detection probability.
+When trends are estimated as ratios of raw counts or as regressions of count indices over time, unaccounted for trends in detection probability can either mask changes in abundance or cause erroneous inferences about the magnitude and direction of trends in abundance.
+Williams et al. (2001) provide a general overview of many techniques used to estimate abundance when detection probability is <1.
+Distance sampling methods (Buckland et al. 2001) may account for detection probability; however, sufficient data for each species and observer may not be available at the scale of a single land unit to calculate these probabilities.
+A number of assumptions inherent in distance sampling techniques may be difficult to meet (Johnson 2008).
 For example, the assumptions that birds do not move, and that distances are recorded accurately may be violated during call-broadcast surveys (Legare et al. 1999; Nadeau and Conway 2012).
 More research is needed to address the magnitude of these problems for each focal species.
-One potential solution is to use distance estimates only from birds detected during the initial passive portion of the survey (i.e. those that were detected prior to callbroadcast), which would eliminate the bias caused by birds moving towards (or away from) the call-broadcast device but the other assumptions of distance sampling must still be met (Buckland et al. 2001).
+One potential solution is to use distance estimates only from birds detected during the initial passive portion of the survey, which would eliminate the bias caused by birds moving in response to the call-broadcast device, but the other assumptions of distance sampling must still be met (Buckland et al. 2001).
 Any analyses incorporating distance sampling must also address the fact that habitat suitability is typically not homogeneous with respect to point placement.

-Various other techniques that have been developed to directly estimate detection probability have been incorporated into the standardized survey methods outlined in SOP #2.
-Removal models assume vocalization frequency is the major factor influencing detection, and use a maximum likelihood estimator to estimate detection probability of individual birds recorded during each 1-minute time interval during the survey period (Farnsworth 2002).
-Detection probability may also be estimated using multiple-observer methods, where 2 or more independent observers collect data simultaneously on surveys (Nichols et al. 2000).
+Various other techniques developed to directly estimate detection probability have been incorporated into the standardized survey methods outlined in SOP #2.
+Removal models assume vocalization frequency is the major factor influencing detection and use a maximum likelihood estimator to estimate detection probability of individual birds recorded during each 1-minute time interval during the survey period (Farnsworth et al. 2002).
+Detection probability may also be estimated using methods where 2 or more independent observers collect data simultaneously on surveys (Nichols et al. 2000).
 The difference between the observers in number of birds detected at each point allows estimates of detection probability for each observer.
-Additional techniques exist to estimate abundance or occupancy (proportion of sites occupied) based on data from multiple visits at each sampling unit per year (Mackenzie et al. 2002; MacKenzie and Royle 2005; Dail and Madsen 2011).
+Additional techniques exist to estimate abundance or the proportion of sites occupied based on data from multiple visits to each sampling unit per year (Mackenzie et al. 2002; Royle and Nichols 2003; Royle 2004; MacKenzie and Royle 2005; Dail and Madsen 2011).
 These methods can incorporate covariates to investigate sources of variation in detection probability and relationships between habitat characteristics and bird abundance or occupancy.